-2.1.9 Risks relating to the Group becoming involved in supervisory actions, litigation and regulatory investigations may have an adverse effect on the Group's business, results of operations, financial position and/or prospects
+2.1.8 Risks relating to the Group becoming involved in supervisory actions, litigation and regulatory investigations

 The Group operates in a legal and regulatory environment that exposes it to potentially significant litigation and regulatory risks.
 As a result, the Group is and may become involved in various disputes and legal proceedings on the Faroe Islands and other jurisdictions, including litigation and regulatory investigations.
 Further, the Group's banking and other operations, like those of other credit institutions, have been the subject of regulatory scrutiny from time to time.
 For example, the Group is subject to applicable anti-money laundering and terrorist financing laws.
 The Danish FSA conducts on-going inspections from time to time of the Group's compliance with anti-money laundering and terrorist financing laws, which can potentially lead to supervisory actions.
 Such supervisory actions and any other disputes and legal proceedings are subject to many uncertainties, and their outcomes are often difficult to predict, particularly in the earlier stages of a case or investigation.
 Therefore, if the Group become involved in supervisory actions, litigation and regulatory investigations it could have an adverse effect on Group's business, results of operations, financial position and/or prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts on or in connection with the Notes.